dstar55/100-words-design-patterns-java/README.md

 ##### <a id="FactoryMethod"></a>Factory Method
 * Motivation

+Imagine that you are creating a booking application.
+The basic version of your app can handle only the renting of the rooms, so the majority of your code lives in a Room class.

+After a while, your app becomes so popular that you requests to rent houses and apartments as well.

+Great news, right?!
+But how about the code?
+It looks that most of your code is coupled to the Room class.
+Adding House would require making changes to the entire codebase.
+Moreover, if you decide to add another type of transportation to the app, you will probably need to make all of those change again.

+You will end up with nasty code riddled with conditionals, which select behaviors depending on classes of renting objects.

+So, the solution for this situation is Factory Method.

+Factory Method defines an interface for creating objects, but lets subclasses decides which class to instantiate.

 * Story

 Defines an interface for creating objects, but lets subclasses decides which class to instantiate.